>

 Martin Carthy sang The Leaves of Life in 1966 on the eponymous music magazine compilation LP Folk Scene as one of his very first solo recordings.
 This track was also included in 2001 on his 4CD anthology The Carthy Chronicles.

 Sandy Denny recorded The Seven Virgins ca. 1966-67 as a home demo.
-This recording was included in 2010 on the Sandy Denny Box Set.
-Another recording in Alex Campbell’s house at 19 Rupert St, Glasgow on 5 August 1967 was published in 2011 on the CD 19 Rupert St.
+This recording was included in 2010 on the Sandy Denny Box Set, in 2012 on her Island collection of demos and rarities, The Notes and the Words, and in 2022 on her Earth LP Early Home Recordings.
+As live recording from Alex Campbell’s house at 19 Rupert St, Glasgow on 5 August 1967 was released in 2011 on her CD 19 Rupert St.

 The Druids sang The Leaves of Life in 1972 on their Argo album Pastime With Good Company.